cersonsky-lab/AniSOAP/README.md

 ## Documentation

 Please read our latest documentation, containing examples and API usage here: [https://anisoap.readthedocs.io/en/latest/](https://anisoap.readthedocs.io/en/latest/)

-## Dependencies
+## Installation

-Before installing anisoap, please make sure you have at least the following packages installed:
-* python (3.9 or 3.10)
-* numpy (1.13 or higher)
-* scipy (1.4.0 or higher)
-* ASE (3.18 or higher)
-* math
-* metatensor
-* featomic

-AniSOAP also requires the Rust language.
+AniSOAP requires the Rust language.
 If you do not already have Rust installed, we recommend using the rustup tool, available [here](https://rustup.rs).

-## Installation
+To check that Rust is installed correctly, enter `rustc --version` in a command prompt and make sure it does not return an error.

 The installation of the library for python use can be done simply with